 About Our Research Team

-Dr. Haden and her team are broadly interested in questions about children's learning and remembering.
-We focus especially on the important role that parents can play in children's cognitive development.
+Dr. Haden and her team are broadly interested in questions about the ways children learn from and remember their experiences.
+A particular focus is on the important role that parents can play in children's cognitive development.
 Some of our work involves longitudinal research designs in which the same families are tracked over time to study children's developing skills for remembering.
-Other work involves teaching parents ways to promote children's memory and narrative skills.
-In a third branch of our research program, we observe parent-child interactions in museum contexts and the impact hands-on activities and conversations with their parents can have on children's learning of about science, technology, engineering, and mathematics (STEM).
-We aim for our work to have real-world applications.
-For example, the museum-based research is yielding very useful information and resources that educators, museum practitioners, and parents can use to advance STEM learning opportunities for children.
+Other work involves observations of family interactions in museum contexts and the impact hands-on activities and parent-child conversations can have on children's learning of about science, technology, engineering, and mathematics (STEM).
+We aim for our research to have real-world applications.
+For example, the research in museums is yielding very useful information and resources that educators, museum practitioners, and parents can use to advance science and engineering learning opportunities for children.

-For additional information about our PhD program in Developmental Psychology, please visit:
+For additional informaiton about our PhD program in Developmental Psychology, please visit: